yuvalailer/my-vimrc-for-python/README.md

 ### How To Install/Use:
-Run the next script in your bash terminal (as superuser), and your Vim settings will be replaced with mine.
+Run the next script in your bash terminal, and your Vim settings will be replaced with mine.

 The old settings will be saved in /etc/vim-old directory.